oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-anti-forgery-tokens-on-any-page-that-takes-a-post/rule.md

 ```

-::: greybox
-Figure: Bad Example – The page is potentially vulnerable to XSRF attacks.
+::: greyboxFigure: Bad Example – The page is potentially vulnerable to XSRF attacks.
 Any post will be accepted by the server

 :::